 (860) 685-2924 - email@example.com

-Mark Woodworth, a 1994 graduate of Wesleyan University, enters his 14th season as Wesleyan’s head baseball coach and member of the faculty.
+Mark Woodworth, a 1994 graduate of Wesleyan University, enters his 15th season as Wesleyan’s head baseball coach and member of the faculty.
 He is part of a unique tradition as he is only the third coach at the school in the last 75 years.
-An adjunct assistant professor of physical education, he has led Wesleyan baseball to the NESCAC final four tournament six times, including four of the last six seasons.
+An adjunct professor of physical education, he has led Wesleyan baseball to the NESCAC title the last two seasons.

-In 2014, he was named the NESCAC Coach of the Year for the second consecutive season as Wesleyan won the NESCAC championship, reached the NCAA regional final, and won their second-straight Little Three title.
-The Cardinals set a school record for victories with 31, recorded the second-best ERA in school history, and had the all-time best fielding percentage.
+In 2015, he was named the NESCAC Coach of the Year for the third consecutive season for Wesleyan winning back-to-back NESCAC championships, reaching the NCAA regional tournament, and winning their third-straight Little Three title.
+The Cardinals recorded 30 wins for the second-straight year, had the best ERA and fielding percentages in school history, and led the nation in WHIP.

-Woodworth brings a wealth of experience accrued over 30 years of baseball coaching, including 21 at the college level.
-Before his stint as head coach at Wesleyan, he served as an assistant coach at Amherst College, as well as the head baseball coach at Wentworth Institute of Technology in Boston.
+Woodworth brings a wealth of experience accrued over 28 years of baseball coaching, including 22 at the college level.
+Before his stint as head coach at Wesleyan, he served as an assistant coach at Amherst College, as well as the head baseball coach at Wentworth Institute of Technology.
 From 1996-97, he was an assistant coach at Wesleyan, while earning his Master of Arts in Liberal Studies degree.

-In 1995, he coached four future major leaguers as an assistant for the Falmouth Commodores in the Cape Cod League, and he also was a player in the league for the Wareham Gatemen in 1993.
-He has helped run the annual tryout for the Cape League for the last 19 years, and has placed eight Wesleyan players in the Cape.
+In 1995, he coached four future major leaguers as an assistant for the Falmouth Commodores in the Cape Cod League, and was also a player in the league for the Wareham Gatemen in 1993.
+He has helped run the annual tryout for the Cape League for the last 20 years, and has placed eight Wesleyan players in the Cape.

 As a player at Wesleyan, Woodworth was a four-year starter at shortstop, graduating as the all-time Wesleyan leader in games played, and sixth in career hits.
 He was captain of the 1994 Wesleyan team which broke school records en route to winning the NCAA New England title, before playing in the NCAA Division III World Series.
 The Cardinals finished their run with a berth in the national championship game, finishing runner-up, while posting a previously best-ever 30-8 record.
 In November 2009, the 1994 team was inducted into the Wesleyan Athletics Hall of Fame.